GiovanniGiacometti/giovannigiacometti.github.io/content/posts/hackathon/index.md

 ## 12:30 - So it begins

 First things first: the challenge.
 After a brief introduction by the organizers, the cage was opened and we were given the text of the challenge.
-Here is a short summary, written by Claude 3.5:
+Here is a short summary, written by Claude Sonnet 3.5:

 ```
 "AI Challenge: Building an Intergalactic Restaurant Recommender"